mindis/multimap/docs/cpp.md

   if (CanBeDeleted(iter.GetValue())) {
     iter.DeleteValue();
     // The value is now marked as deleted.
 The operation is not reversible.
-    // iter.Valid() would yield false, so you must not call iter.Value() again.
+    // iter.HasValue() would yield false, so do not call iter.GetValue() again.
     // iter.Next() will advance the iterator to the next valid value.
   }
 }